MoigeMatino/fastapi-htmx-todo-spa/README.md

 - **Update a Todo**: Edit the text directly in the list and it will be updated automatically.
 - **Toggle a Todo**: Click the checkbox to mark a task as completed or not completed.
 - **Delete a Todo**: Click the "❌" button to remove a task from the list.

+### Authentication

+- **Sign Up**: Go to the sign-up page at `auth/signup-login` to create a new account.
+Fill in the required details and submit the form to create a new user.
+- **Log In**: Go to the login page at `auth/signup-login` to sign in.
+Enter your credentials and submit the form.
+Upon successful login, you will be redirected to the todo list page.
+- **Log Out**: Click the "Log out" option in the dropdown menu to end your session and return to the login page.

 ## API Documentation